Frequently Asked Questions

-13. How long are modules available?
+- How long are modules available?

 The modules are available for three years after their date of publication.

-for other approved programs that count towards your MOC requirements.
+No, please contact the ABPN for other approved programs that count towards your MOC requirements.

-17. How can I keep track of everything I’ve completed towards my MOC requirements?
+- How can I keep track of everything I’ve completed towards my MOC requirements?

-Sign up and log in to ABPN’s Physician Folios.
-The ABPN Physician Folios offers a single source to store all information pertinent to a physician during all the various stages of their relationship with the ABPN.
+Sign up and log in to the ABPN’s Physician Folios.
+The Physician Folios offers a single source to store all information pertinent to a physician during all the various stages of their relationship with the ABPN.
 Additionally, use the Folios to make updates to personal contact information, update your medical license information, and apply and pay for examinations.